 Epithelial tissues can also serve several functions.
 One major function of epithelial tissue, and especially skin, is to serve as a barrier to protect against injury, invading organisms, and loss of fluids.
 But epithelial tissues aren't just limited to serving as barriers.
 Some epithelial tissues are specialized to absorb nutrients like the epithelial tissues of the small intestine.
 You may notice in this picture of the small intestine, that we have a well-defined layer of epithelial cells here that sit on a very thin basement membrane that you can barely see here, and underneath, you have connective tissue right about here.

-And finally, some epithelia like the lining of our respiratory tract, have some cells that secrete mucous, and other cells that have lots of small cilia on their cell surface that move the mucous and trapped particles out of the lungs.
+And finally, some epithelia like the lining of our respiratory tract, have some cells that secrete mucus, and other cells that have lots of small cilia on their cell surface that move the mucus and trapped particles out of the lungs.
 Here is a picture which shows a section through a ciliated epithelium.
-In this picture you can see the basement membrane here, with several layers of cells on top, and then in the very top layer you can see some cells which secrete mucous here, here, and here, and other cells that have visible cilia located here, here, and here.
-The mucous cells secrete mucous, which is then moved by the cilia cells out of the lung.
+In this picture, you can see the basement membrane here, with several layers of cells on top, and then in the very top layer you can see some cells which secrete mucus here, here, and here, and other cells that have visible cilia located here, here, and here.
+The mucous cells secrete mucus, which is then moved by the cilia cells out of the lung.